 Differentiating Factors of Unit Testing vs Functional Testing

-These factors will help you to understand the role of both the testing types in the software testing process.
-Before going into depth, take a look at below image for differences between unit testing vs functional testing.
+Below factors will help you to understand the role of both the testing types in the software testing process.

 Unit Tests makes up the largest section of the pyramid, forming a solid base.
 Unit tests are easy to create and run and hence they require a low cost.
 Because no. of unit tests are high, Developers use different unit testing tools to automate them based on the programming language and framework they use.